benfrisbie/SteamWishNinja/README.md

 A service to help you decide if you want a game, and if you do when to buy it.

+##Code Style##
+- All functions should be under_score style
+- All other variables and things should be camelCase style

 ##Useful Resources##
 Some links that may be helpful during development.
 ####Flask####